The System Was Blinking Red: The Intelligence Communities Response To The 9/11 Attacks

 “We are going to be struck soon.
 Many Americans are going to die and it could be in the United States.” — Cofer Black speech at Department of Defense coronation on counter-terrorism (8–15–2001)

-There was an aura of heightened tension that encompassed every intelligence facility in the United States, even around the globe in the summer of 2001.
-The warning cables of an imminent attack upon the United States came from every corner of the earth.
+There was an aura of heightened tension that situated itself within every intelligence facility around the world in the summer of 2001.
+The cables warning of an imminent attack by Osama Bin Laden upon the United States came from every corner of the earth.
 Italy, Spain, Lebanon, Germany, Israel, France, Canada, Egypt.
-The information, vague, Al Qaeda led by it’s emir, Osama Bin Laden, had a plot to conduct a massive domestic attack.
+The information, vague, Al Qaeda led by it’s emir, Bin Laden, had a plot to conduct a massive domestic attack.
 But how, when?

 By the Spring of 2001, Deputy Chief of Alec Station (Bin Laden Issue Station), Tom Wilshire was tasked to liaison with the Federal Bureau of Investigation (FBI) as it’s chief of counter-intelligence working directly under it’s Director, Michael Rolnice.
 Alec Station was the CIA virtual station dedicated to tracking down Osama Bin Laden, an idea born from David Cohen, head of the CIA’s Directorate of Operations.
 In 2000, it was CIA Director, George Tenet, who decided to change the station’s direction, and began implementing new ideas one that concentrated on having a more personal intervention towards Afghanistan.
 With a new Deputy, Richard Blee, the station began instituting drones as its eyes and ears while its new CTC Deputy, Cofer Black, wanted to infiltrate Al Qaeda, and create spies to gather human intelligence (HUMINT).